-Her latest novel, A Book for All and None (Weidenfeld and Nicholson), was shortlisted for the Author’s Club Best Novel award, and was described as ‘a spell-binding, effortlessly propulsive unity’ by the Independent; ‘written with eloquence and artistry’ by the Mail on Sunday; and ‘too tantalizing to resist’ by Time Out.
-She has published a collection of stories, An Affair of the Heart, and her short fiction been widely anthologized, most recently in the Library of Wales Story (2015), and has been commissioned and broadcast by BBC Radio 4.
+Her novel, A Book for All and None (Weidenfeld & Nicolson), was shortlisted for the Author’s Club Best Novel award, and was described as ‘a spell-binding, effortlessly propulsive unity’ by the Independent; ‘written with eloquence and artistry’ by the Mail on Sunday; and ‘too tantalizing to resist’ by Time Out.
+She has published a collection of stories, An Affair of the Heart and her short fiction been widely anthologized, and has been commissioned and broadcast by BBC Radio 4.

 Clare gained her MPhil and DPhil from Lady Margaret Hall, Oxford, and an MA in Creative Writing from University of East Anglia, where she worked with Rose Tremain and Malcolm Bradbury.
 Her work was chosen to appear in the anthology Class Work: Best of the Past Twentyfive Years (ed.
 Bradbury & Tremain).
 She is a member of Oxford University’s English Faculty and a Fellow of Kellogg College, and has taught in Oxford since 1995, initially at Brasenose College and later at Christ Church.
 She is Director of the Kellogg College Centre for Creative Writing, where she is convenor of a popular seminar series.

 She has fulfilled a number of public roles in relation to her writing and teaching.
 She is former Chair of the Literature Bursaries Panel of the Arts Council of Wales, and Literary Mentor for Southern Arts and Literature Wales.
 She has been engaged as a literary assessor for publications funded by the Welsh Books Council.
 She is currently Academician, Folio Academy (the body responsible for first line selection of titles for the Folio Prize).